SAP-samples/abap-platform-rap-workshops/rap6xx/rap610/README.md

 [Home - RAP Managed BO Runtime Implementation](../README.md)
-# RAP610: Use ABAP Cloud for SAP S/4HANA extensions
+# RAP610: Use ABAP Cloud for SAP S/4HANA (Cloud) extensions

 <!--
 ## Description
 -->

-This repository contains the material for the hands-on session **RAP610: Use ABAP Cloud for SAP S/4HANA extensions**.
+This repository contains the material for the hands-on session **RAP610: Use ABAP Cloud for SAP S/4HANA (Cloud) extensions**.

 - [Requirements for attending this workshop](#requirements-for-attending-this-workshop)
 - [Overview](#overview)